 Our bespoke flat rooflights are perfect for visually expanding areas and other closed-in dark spaces, transforming them with daylight and stunning sky views.
 The seamless design with no joints ensures protection from water accumulation and mould build up.
 Choose a triple glazed rooflight for even more thermally efficiency.

 We can also supply walk on glass rooflights.
 This product can be found by clicking the link below.
 For wall abutted rooflights or wall abutment rooflights please contact us for a custom quote.

-TGS Skylights let in twice as much light as vertical windows and will make a great impact on your living environment.
-High quality materials are used in manufacturing our skylights to ensure the product is attractive and economical with excellent thermal performance.
-All our sky lights or roof lights are custom made to customer specifications to meet the desired u value required and to comply with building regulations.
+Our flat roof skylights let in twice as much light as vertical windows and will make a great impact on your living environment.
+All our rooflights are made with high quality materials, making them reliable, long-lasting, attractive, and energy efficient.
+Our rooflights are custom-made to customer specifications to meet the desired u value required to comply with building regulations.